 What to expect when starting therapy?

 Your therapist will spend your first session getting to know you and why you are there.
 It’s okay not to know what kind of therapy you are looking for!
 Your therapist is there to help navigate you through the process, come up with a therapy plan, and to work with you to discover your needs and what will be most helpful.
-At Willow and Sage Counselling, an intake session for children focuses on meeting with the parents or caregivers, while the second session is one-on-one with your child.
+At Willow and Sage Counselling, an intake session for children focuses on meeting with the parents or caregivers.
+The second session is one-on-one with your child.
 This enables the therapist to get to know you, your child, and their needs before starting their individualized therapy plan in subsequent sessions.

 Your therapy plan may include what are called directive and/or non-directive treatments.
 Directive treatments such as Cognitive Behavioural Therapy (CBT) and Dialectical Behaviour Therapy (DBT) can be used to work on challenges such as anxiety, phobias, obsessive-compulsive disorder (OCD), and eating disorders.
 Non-directive treatments include talk therapy or art therapy.
 A client may simply want to spend a session sharing their burdens or asking for advice.
 Your needs can change at any time and a skilled therapist will be able to tailor the therapy based on what you are experiencing.